epklein/epklein.github.io/_posts/2024Q2/2024-05-26-software-engineering-strategy.md

 I have also been writing a dedicated page called [Software Engineering Strategy](/mgmt/sem/swe-strategy) on this website, where I document the key learnings, insights, and resources that I find useful in my journey to deeply understand this topic.

 I hope you find it helpful as well.
-Please feel free to reach out if you have any questions or comments about software engineering strategy.
+Please feel free to reach out if you have any questions or comments about software engineering strategies.